DCallaz/bugsinpy-mf/README.md

 ### Requirements
 * python3 >= 3.8
 * virtualenv
+* The project specific dependencies contained in `dependencies.txt`
 ### Steps
 This repository contains a standalone clone of the BugsInPy dataset.
 In order to set up this dataset, simply run the following line: